AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-5.md

   <tr>
    <td>Organization</td>
     <td><li>Do you have robust documentation of how your Marketo Engage instance is organized and why?</li>
-   <p>Action Item: Create documentation that contains folder structure, naming convention, and channels/statues KG - STATUTES? used in your instance.</td>
+   <p>Action Item: Create documentation that contains folder structure, naming convention, and channels used in your instance.</td>
   </tr>
   <tr>
    <td>Changelog</td>